starius/ScPrime/doc/api/Renter.md

 // Renew window specifies how many blocks before the expiration of the current
 // contracts the renter will wait before renewing the contracts.
 A smaller
-// renew window means that Sia must be run more frequently, but also means
+// renew window means that SiaPrime must be run more frequently, but also means
 // fewer total transaction fees.
 Storage spending is not affected by the renew
 // window size.
 renewwindow // block height